siwill22/pygplates-course/README.md

 Some basis knowledge of both python and GPlates is beneficial.
 Useful resources for background are:

 ### For Python
-Two exellent resources for scientists using python for data science can be found here:
+Two excellent resources for scientists using python for data science can be found here:

 https://github.com/jakevdp/WhirlwindTourOfPython